Inedo/inedo-docs/BuildMaster/builds/external-systems/teamcity.md

 ## Installing the TeamCity Extension {#extension data-title="TeamCity Extension"}

-Simply navigate to the Admin > Extensions page in your instance of BuildMaster and install the [TeamCity Extension](https://proget.inedo.com/feeds/Extensions/inedox/TeamCity).
+Simply navigate to the Admin > Extensions page in your instance of BuildMaster and click on the TeamCity extension to install it.

+If your instance doesn't have internet access, you can [manually install the TeamCity extension](https://docs.inedo.com/docs/buildmaster/reference/extensions#manual-install) after downloading the [TeamCity Extension Package](https://proget.inedo.com/feeds/Extensions/inedox/TeamCity).

 ## Authentication with TeamCity {#authentication data-title="Authentication with TeamCity"}